General Luna, Surigao del Norte

-General Luna, officially the Municipality of General Luna (Surigaonon: Lungsod nan General Luna; Bayan ng Heneral Luna), is a 5th class municipality in the province of Surigao del Norte, Philippines.
+General Luna, officially the Municipality of General Luna (Surigaonon: Lungsod nan General Luna; Bayan ng Heneral Luna), is a municipality in the province of Surigao del Norte, Philippines.
 According to the 2020 census, it has a population of 22,853 people.

 Formerly known as Cabuntog, it is home to annual international and national surfing competitions because of the Cloud 9 waves.
 As a result, the town has the reputation as the "Surfing Capital of the Philippines."

 Geography

 General Luna is located 16 km east of Dapa and about 40 NM from Surigao City.
 The islands of Anahawan, Daku, and La Januza are within the municipality's jurisdiction.
 The area is protected within the Siargao Islands Protected Landscapes and Seascapes (SIPLAS) under Republic Act 7586 (NIPAS Act).